AMERICAN SOCIETY OF PLUMBING ENGINEERS

 2.9 Removal: The Society Board of Directors may, by a two-thirds (b) vote of all the members thereof, censure, suspend, or expel any member for misconduct or for actions not in the best interest of the Society, after written preferment of charges, thirty (30) days’ written notice of hearing sent by registered mail, and an adequate opportunity to be heard before the Board of Directors or a committee of one or more members designated by the Board of Directors.
 Preferment of charge may be initiated by a chapter’s Board of Directors.

-2.10 Transferring: A member in good standing may transfer from one chapter to another by making written request to the Society Vice President, Membership.
+2.10 Transferring: A member in good standing may transfer to another chapter or to member-at-large status by making written request to the Society Vice President, Membership.

 2.11 Advancement: When a member wishes to change their membership grade classification, completion of the Application for Advancement is required.